-Driving in the desert late at night, down windy mountain roads with hairpin turns and steep drop-offs, I decide to pull over for the night.
+While driving late through the desert down wind-y mountain roads with hairpin turns and steep drop-offs, I decide to pull over for the night.

-I climb into the backseat of the truck and spread out across the luxurious long flat bed of the old Scout.
-Plenty of room for just me.
-Dog curls up in the passenger seat and off we go.
-I fall asleep so fast, I don’t even remember trying.
-At one point, the dog–Oatmeal–begins growling out the window.
+I climb into the backseat of the truck and spread out across the luxurious long flat backseat of the old International.
+There is plenty of room for just me.
+My dog, Oatmeal curls up in the passenger seat and off we go.
+I fall asleep so fast, I don’t remember trying.
+At one point, Oatmeal begins growling out the window.
 I tell her to shush.
-She keeps growling.
-I sit up and lock the doors, peer out the window but don’t see anything.
+She keeps growling quietly but deep and resonant.
+I sit up and lock the doors, peer out the window but don’t see anything in the night shadows.

-We are parked outside of a tiny grocery store in a tiny town somewhere in the mountains of New Mexico in the middle of the night.
+We are parked outside of a tiny grocery store in a blip somewhere in the mountains of Western New Mexico in the middle of the night.
 It could be anything out there.
-I glance again.
-There is one light at the front of the store and it shows me nothing on three sides of my car.
+I peer out again.
+There is one light at the front of the store and it shows me nothing on three sides of my vehicle.

 I count at least 12 but I think it’s more like 20.
 The dogs scrounge the entire dirt lot of the store and sniff at the entrance.
 In a moment, they vanish.
 Into the night roaming, a pack of wild dogs.